 Maybe, it was the only way, but the ancestors constantly used ethical and healthy customs such as foraging and eating local.
 Though we are attempting to integrate modern sustainable systems like using renewable energy, bicycling and buying, we still use the old systems.

 Supplemented by western ones, we recognise, use and celebrate our local medicines and fully credit our local medicine experts.
 Apart from relying on our experts with local medicines, we use nature for our health.
-Connecting with the energies of the natural environment through forest bathing, trail walking and many other ways do soothe the soul.
-Such practices give spiritual rejuvenation and sustenance.
+Connecting with the energies of the natural environment through forest bathing, trail walking and many other ways soothe the soul.
+Such practices give spiritual rejuvenation and emotional balance.

-Celebrating forest life connects us all; be it storytelling, festivities of music and dance or sport.
+Celebrating forest life connects us all, be it storytelling, times of music and dance or sport.
 And can these be enjoyable?
 There is nothing like light conversation (and sometimes heavy ones) over a jar of local, home-made brew.

 For us, an ethical, conservation lifestyle is not a dream but a reality.

 Living a difference.

 Now, at a time when our natural environment is disrespected and exploited, more than ever, we see the importance of sharing with like-minded people, as we promote and encourage a more sustainable lifestyle.
 We have so far proven that such a life-style is very viable.
 We believe that it is important we get together, and work with each other and the environment to make a difference.

-If you’d like to be informed about what is happening with our effort and perhaps become involved DO GET IN TOUCH We’d love to hear from you.
+If you are intent on a sustainable lifestyle, then we're willing to share with you.
+DO GET IN TOUCH We’d love to hear from you.